 The strategy for our Real Estate segment centers around how and when to "harvest" a parcel of land and optimize value realization by selling the property, balancing the long-term risks and costs of carrying and developing a property against the potential for income and cash flows upon sale.
 Land held for development by our Real Estate segment represents property in western Washington that has been deemed suitable for residential and commercial building sites.
 Land held for sale represents those properties in the development portfolio that we expect to sell in the next year.
-Our consolidated revenue in 2015, 2014, and 2013, on a percentage basis by segment, was as follows:

 Segment 2015 2014 2013

 Fee Timber 67% 75% 79%

-Timberland Management -% -% -%
+Timberland Management % % %

 Real Estate 33% 25% 21%